 Winter Solstice

-The wheel of the sun, known by so many indigenous cultures, like the North American medicine wheel, is one of the first cultural tokens of the native medicine tradition representing the 4 seasons and the seasonal celebrations: Winter Solstice, Summer Solstice and Spring and Autumn Equinox.
-Then as now, the winter solstice was a celebration of the return the light and the rejoice of the coming new year.
+The wheel of the sun is one of the first cultural tokens of many indigenous medicine traditions representing the 4 seasons with the seasonal celebrations: Winter Solstice, Summer Solstice and Spring Equinox and Autumn Equinox.
+Then as now, the Winter Solstice was a celebration of the return the light and the rejoice of the coming new year.

 In this shortest day of the year, we celebrate the sun as a life giver, and as we are standing on the threshold between the old and the new, we are in a magical portal of possibility, where the veils are thin, and we are granted insight into the potential of our inner soul seeds.